 Aymeric Magne is the Global Events Director at Disneyland® Paris, he has 15 years of experience in organising sports and entertainment events.
 He is a passionate and creative person with a business focus.

-Can you describe the best events you organised or were a part of?
+Can you describe the best events you organized or were a part of?

-We also have organised an electronic music festival.
+We also have organized an electronic music festival.
 And it's not only a festival because it's a vast experience.
-We had a 3D event inside the Park, where the attractions are open, and the best DJs coming to make some music inside the Park.
-That way people can enjoy the music, but also can enjoy the attractions, and in some of our events meet and greet with some of the characters, etc.
+It's a 3D event inside the Park, where the attractions are open, and we have the best DJ coming to make some music inside the Park, and people can enjoy the music, but also can enjoy the attractions, and in some of our events meet and greet with some of the characters, etc.

-If we happened to travel to MDL Disneyland Paris Major from another city or another country, what would we get there besides Dota 2?
+If I happened to travel to MDL Disneyland Paris Major from another city or another country, what would I get there besides Dota 2?

 Can you describe how different it is to organise sports events from esports?

-There are some similarities in the organisation and operation.
+There are some similarities in the organisation and the operation.
 The main difference is, in my opinion, the technical part.
-Esports demand enormous investment in technology and the internet.
+Esports demand enormous investments in technology and the internet.
 And also the time of the event is longer, which means you have, for example, 14 hours of competition per day.
 In sports it's like 2 or 3, or a maximum of 4 hours.
 It has totally different dynamics.
-These are the two main differences: technology and timing of the event.
+This is the two main differences: technology and timing of the event.
 And also you have the public, which is a little bit different.

 It's a very specific issue.
-I think esports is really similar to sports in some ways, but I would say that it's totally IOC's (Comité International Olympique) decision to go into esports or not.
+I have a personal opinion and a professional opinion.
+I think esports is really similar to sports in some ways, but I would say, that it's a totally IOC's (Comité International Olympique) decision to go into esports or not.
 Every esports entity needs to adapt to others.
 So, IOC needs to evaluate a lot, and they're doing it.
 Esports needs to be adapted to the IOC requirements.
 It will take time, but it's something that could happen in the future.